Yedigün: History and profile

 Yedigün was first published on 15 March 1933, and its founder and editor was Sedat Simavi.
 Sadri Etem Ertem was the founding publisher and owner of the magazine until 1937 when Simavi acquired it.
 Ertem designed Yedigün as a family-oriented magazine, targeting the Westernized elites, intellectuals, the bureaucrats and those living in cities.
 However, from 1937 Yedigün began to target youth and young adolescents.
 Then, the magazine was modeled on the German weekly Die Woche (The week) and the French magazine 7 Jour (Seven Days).
-It was published in broad format and covered both color and black and white pages.
+It was published in a broadsheet format and covered both color and black and white pages.

 Yedigün became one of the most popular publications and enjoyed higher levels of circulation selling 54,000 copies particularly in the period 1937–1948.
 It was one of two publications which represented the Republic of Turkey at the Balkan Print and Publication Congress portraying the urban modernism in 1938.
 The other one was Yeni Adam (New Man) which displayed the rural modernism in Turkey.

 Yedigün was closed down by Sedat Simavi in 1950 after producing 911 issues.